Understanding Finance and Accounting for Non-Financial Managers Online

 "Great, relevant course!
 This has made numbers and finance side of our business much easier for me to understand and work with.” – Director of R&D, Windsor Foods

 Online Teaching Method & Experience

-Designed for busy professionals, this program blends USC’s heritage of academic excellence with the flexibility of online learning.
+Designed for busy professionals, this program blends USC’s heritage of academic excellence with the flexibility of Online Asynchronous learning.
 The course will begin after 9:00 a.m. on the first day and will close at 11:45 p.m. on the last day.

 Approximately 12 to 18-hours of participation, this online course fits perfectly into any busy schedule as it can be taken at your own pace over a 3-week period.
 It includes online video sessions, reading and case studies, interactive exercises and discussions with faculty.

 Every reasonable effort will be made to ensure this course runs as described on this web page.
 Please note that course dates and professors are subject to change.
 You will be notified by email in advance if there is a date or professor change.
 Additionally, this course also requires a minimum number of registrants to take place.
 You will be notified by email if the course does not meet this minimum.